ETS-ReactNative1/node/README.md

 * Myth 3: “End-to-End tests are slow and brittle”

 # Ejemplos
+* [Learn to code four Node.js projects.
+Free 10-hour course on full-stack JavaScript](https://www.freecodecamp.org/news/build-six-node-js-and-express-js/) This course taught by legendary freeCodeCamp teacher John Smilga will walk you through building four Node.js and Express.js projects.
+You'll build your own task manager, ecommerce API, login dashboard using JWT, and finally your own job board API.
+These projects will give you a sound foundation in API design and back end JavaScript web development.
+(10 hour YouTube course)
 * [Use these websites to download free web templates](https://twitter.com/heyOnuoha/status/1423605063306600450) for your next web development projects
   * ColorLib
   * Nice Page